dhcent/dhcent/README.md

 - 👋 Hi, I’m @dhcent
 - 👀 I’m interested in comp sci :)
 - 🌱 I’m currently working on a video game project that I plan to sell on steam!
-- 💞️ I’m looking to collaborate on my video game project (dm me on disc for more info)
-- 📫 How to reach me: Discord: Rocket#9996
+- 📫 How to reach me: Discord: rocket.yskm
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: idk